 In addition, I have argued that Microsoft can make acquisitions to help the company achieve the goal.
 Among the companies I have recommended Microsoft acquire is TikTok.
-(I have also recommended that Google and Facebook explore acquiring TikTok).

-It appears Microsoft acquiring TikTok may happen.
+Based on reports, it appears Microsoft acquiring TikTok may happen.

 According to several news reports, Microsoft is in talks to acquire TikTok’s U.S. business from ByteDance, the company that created Tik Tok.
 If the news is correct, it’s a brilliant move for Microsoft.